New Year off the grid is cool.

 Stop Hibernating in Winter- why not Xmas off the grid, on a canal boat?

-OK this is easy for me because I live on one, but not totally impossible for you, all you need is a little adventurous spirit!
+OK, this is easy for me because I live on one, but not totally impossible for you, all you need is a little adventurous spirit!
 Canal boats are warm and cosy and wonderfully peaceful.
 But take heed, most rentals are not fitted out for surviving through Winter, not even for a weekend.

 The weather is likely your first objection.
 I love being nestled in with the wood burner glowing whilst the wind buffets us and the ropes creak as they stretch on their taught mooring.
-Rain hammers on the roof and hungry ducks hang brief outside the window, hoping for a window to be thrown open and food to be tossed their way.
+Rain hammers on the roof and hungry ducks hang briefly outside the window, hoping for a window to be thrown open and food to be tossed their way.

 Xmas day, the two of us, pheasant with red currant jelly, a glass of smooth red vino, swans on the gentle wind blown surf, the breeze blown trees: simple, quiet bliss.

-Winter poses more challenges to narrow boating than Summer, such as navigating in wind and rain, mud, snow and ice, safety of wood-burners, maintaining electricity during short, dark days… and you don’t want a Xmas disaster right?
+Winter poses more challenges to narrow boating than Summer, such as navigating in wind and rain, mud, snow and ice, the safety of wood-burners, maintaining electricity during short, dark days… and you don’t want a Xmas disaster right?

 Simply the Best Decorations for a New Year off the grid